If you want to know the difference in muscle growth between natural and enhanced bodybuilding, then you’ll want to read this article.

 Acne (Especially on the Back)

 Sure, some people are naturally more prone to acne than others.
 But steroids can significantly intensify acne.
-So, if someone is huge and their entire back is covered with zits, he’s likely on steroids.
+So, if someone is huge and their entire back is covered with zits, he’s likely taking steroids.

 Extremely Lean Year-Round

-As a natural bodybuilder, you can obtain and maintain a very lean (<8%) physique for a short period, such as when you prepare for a photo shoot or wedding.
+As a bodybuilder, you can obtain and maintain a very lean (<8%) physique for a short period, such as when you prepare for a photo shoot or wedding.

 But maintaining such a lean state year-round is not sustainable as a natural.
 If someone carries a lot of muscle and is always shredded to the bone, he’s likely juicing.